fix nvt/uef command

 This fix can be used with the fix_modify temp and press options.
 The temperature and pressure computes used must be of type temp/uef and pressure/uef.

-This fix computes the same global scalar and vecor quantities as fix npt.
+This fix computes the same global scalar and vector quantities as fix npt.

 The fix is not invoked during energy minimization.

 This fix is part of the USER-UEF package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.